nadanai263/nadanai263.github.io/pages/algorithms/quicksort.md

     swap4=a[i-1]
     a[i-1]=swap3
     a[l]=swap4

-    return(a,i-1) # i is index of first element on RHS; i-1 is pivot index
+    return(a,i) # i is index of first element on RHS; i-1 is pivot index

 def QuickSort_random(a,l,r):
     # Efficient QuickSort using random pivots